 Have you taken a close look at your risk tolerance lately?
 If it’s been a while, your risk tolerance might be a little high.
-Your asset allocation and investing strategy are derived from risk tolerance so it is important get it right.
+Your asset allocation and investment strategy are derived from risk tolerance so it is important to get it right.
 Here are some reasons why risk tolerance can change.

 Disclosure: We may receive a referral fee if you sign up with a service through the link above.

 Passive income is the key to early retirement.
 This year, Joe is investing in commercial real estate with CrowdStreet.
 They have many projects across the USA so check them out!